mgeraci/auto-hud/README.md

 ```

 ## Static files
-Static files are compiled with gulp, a node.js based build system).
+Static files are compiled with gulp, a node.js based build system.
 You'll need
 node and gulp installed, and then you can run `npm install` in the project root
 to install the packages required to compile Auto-HUD's frontend files.
 Just run
 `gulp` in the project root to watch for Sass and CoffeeScript changes.